Glossary of Concordium Terms#

 Command that takes the built Wasm file for a smart contract module and deploys it on chain.
 This command is run from Concordium client.

-The manifest is the information that uniquely specifies and describes the structure and type of the election, including geopolitical units, contests, candidates, ballot styles, etc. In the Guardian app, it is a file that is created before running an election.
+The manifest is the information that uniquely specifies and describes the structure and type of the election, including geopolitical units, contests, candidates, ballot styles, etc. In In ElectionGuard, it is a file that is created before running an election.
 The internal manifest is a wrapper around the manifest used in programming code to simplify and avoid processing the same information twice.
 Unlike the manifest, the internal manifest is not meant for serialization.

 Time period during the election when voting is open, either directly or via delegation.

-An ElGamal public key associated to an account which is used to encrypt all shielded amounts (deprecated) on the account.
+An ElGamal public key associated to an account.

 An invocable function of the smart contract that usually takes arguments.
 Each entrypoint has specific arguments.
 Entrypoints can be invoked to update the state of the smart contract as well as to view information about different parts of contract state.